 The spa that sits under the mountains

-In White Sulphur Springs, Route 92 twists through thick expanses of pine trees and straightens out among rolling green hills, passing by long-since abandoned barns, quaint white farm houses and fields of cows.
+In White Sulphur Springs, Route 92 twists through thick expanses of pine trees and straightens out among rolling green hills, passing by long-since abandoned barns and quaint white farm houses.

 A mile or two into the Monongahela National Forest, a door leading into the side of a mountain sometimes causes passing cars to tap their brakes and occasionally even pull off the road for a closer look.